- On this page

 A PhD is a Doctorate of Philosophy, a prestigious qualification that demonstrates talent, academic excellence and a thirst for knowledge.
 Like all research degrees, a PhD can give you an advantage in the job market, and opens doors in the academic community.
-Over a three-year period of full-time study (a maximum of six years part-time) you investigate a research topic and develop your research skills, culminating in the completion, submission and defence via an oral examination of a 100,000 word doctoral thesis.
+Over a four-year period of full-time study (a maximum of six years part-time) you investigate a research topic and develop your research skills, culminating in the completion, submission and defence via an oral examination of a 100,000 word doctoral thesis.
 Your thesis must:

 - Contribute to the knowledge and/or understanding in your academic subject area

 - Show evidence of originality and critical judgement